kristineng/Japan-effect-of-low-birth-rate/README.md

-# Effect of low birth rate on Japan
+# Effect of low birth rate in Japan

 ## Overview
 In this project, I will use Python to analyze the effect of low birth rate to population and working population (15-64 years old) in Japan.